thenicholasbarnett/CMS_2026PbPb/executable/Condor/README.md

 <img src="../../image/HTCondor_logo.png" alt="HTCondor logo" width="700"/>

-HTCondor, formerly Condor, is a distributed high throughput computing system developed at University of Wisconsin-Madison.
-This is essentially a specialized workload management system.
+HTCondor, formerly Condor, is a distributed high throughput computing system developed at University of Wisconsin-Madison, providing a specialized workload management system.
 Users submit jobs to a scheduler, these jobs are placed in a queue, and HTCondor chooses when and where to run the jobs.
-HTCondor is open source with extensive documentation.
-Please see additional useful information regarding HTCondor in the resources section.
+HTCondor is open source, licensed under Apache 2.0, with extensive documentation.
+Please see the resources section for additional information regarding HTCondor.
 <br><br>
 <h1>HTCondor Job Submission</h1>